 In this post, we’ll talk about the books you need for proper S Corp financial management and taxation.
 We’ll also go over some tips to stay ahead and out of trouble.

-Choosing the Right Accounting Method: Cash vs. Accrual
+How to Choose the Right Accounting Method: Cash vs. Accrual

 Using accrual accounting vs cash accounting is important when dealing with S corp bookkeeping.
 The main difference between the two boils down to when you record revenue and expenses.
 Here’s how you judge which method is the right fit for your S corp.